 John Meluso, PhD

 Hello and welcome!
 I'm John Meluso (he/him, they/them).
-I study collective problem-solving through the lens of complex systems, especially related to communication, inclusion, and design.
+I study complex systems of people and technologies as networks.

 I'm the Sloan VERSO Postdoctoral Fellow for Systems, Organizations, and Inclusion at the Vermont Complex Systems Center at the University of Vermont where I work with Laurent Hébert-Dufresne.
-In May, 2020, I completed my Doctorate of Philosophy at the University of Michigan in Design Science where I studied Complex System Design with Jesse Austin-Breneman and Management & Organizations with Jose Uribe.
+I completed my Doctorate of Philosophy at the University of Michigan in Design Science.
+At U-M, I studied Complex System Design with Jesse Austin-Breneman and Management & Organizations with Jose Uribe.
 Also on my committee were Scott Page and Lynette Shaw.

 I value making a difference in the lives of people, from improving all kinds of complex engineered systems that pervade modern society, to determining (and addressing) the root causes of toxic cultures in organizations, and designing more inclusive work systems for a hybrid world.
 I'm always open to collaborating and mentoring, so don't hesitate to reach out!